-In addition to a stateroom assistant who services your room for you, in Suite Class you also get your own butler.
-Our butler Jacky brought us espressos and drinks, and arranged for our laundry to be done, he could even have packed and unpacked for us.
+In addition to a stateroom assistant who services your room for you, you also get your own butler in Suite Class.
+Our butler Jacky brought us drinks, and arranged for our laundry to be done, he could even have packed and unpacked for us.
 Being new to the whole butler thing meant we probably didn’t take full advantage of the service though – it would be useful to have a list to show some of the things your butler can do for you.

 One of the best parts of Suite Class is access to The Retreat.
 This two-storey area at the front of the ship is exclusive to Suite Class guests.
 Below there’s a lounge with complimentary drinks, snacks and a concierge to deal with any requests you might have.